AlexTolmachev/node-rabbit-communications/README.md

 class from [rabbit-client](https://www.npmjs.com/package/rabbit-client) npm package.
 Documentation and usage examples can be found on the it's npm page.

-You can pass RabbitClient instance to Service, Communicator and CommunicatorManager constructors, if you don't, RabbitClient will be created under the hood (configured from rabbitOptions)
+You can pass RabbitClient instance to Service, Communicator and CommunicationsManager constructors, if you don't, RabbitClient will be created under the hood (configured from rabbitOptions)

 ---